We’re writers. Not web developers. Regardless, your freelance writer website is a representation of what kind of professional you are.

 Do you want them to send you a message on your website?
 Contact you for a free consultation?
 Whatever you want them to do after visiting you online, tell them.
 This is what a call-to-action (CTA) is.

 Take my website for example.
 As soon as you land on my homepage, I hit you with a CTA.
-I tell you to enroll in my course.
+I tell you to get my free guide.
 (Go do it!
 Right now!)

 If I had left that button out, the one that says “Enroll in My Course,” I can guarantee you there would be way less traffic going to my course page.